FEMap#

 generate_absolute_values

-Populate the FEMap with absolute computational values based on MLE
+Populate the FEMap with absolute computational values.

 get_absolute_dataframe

-Get a dataframe of all absolute results
+Get a dataframe of all absolute results from all sources.

 get_relative_dataframe

-Gets a dataframe of all relative results
+Get a dataframe of all relative results for all sources including experimental and computational.

 to_legacy_graph